 A. Maxine Graves Undergraduate Award

-This scholarship was established by Dr. Michael W. Graves, UNM Professor of Anthropology and his sister, Kathryn Tedrick, to honor the memory of their mother, Maxine Graves and her support of his pursuit of an education.
+This scholarship was established by Dr. Michael W. Graves, UNM Professor of Anthropology and former chair of the Department (2007-2014) and his sister, Kathryn Tedrick, to honor the memory of their mother, Maxine Graves and her support of his pursuit of an education.
 The scholarship annually supports undergraduate students majoring in Anthropology who are in the Honors Program.

-This fund was established in honor of Alfonso Ortiz, former Professor of Anthropology, to support Native American and Indigenous undergraduate and graduate students majoring in Anthropology.
+This fund was established in honor of Alfonso Ortiz, former Professor of Anthropology and recipient of the MacArthur Foundation Fellowship (the “Genius Award), to support Native American and Indigenous undergraduate students majoring in Anthropology.

 Ann Ramenofsky Anthropology Honors Student Award Fund

-This fund was established by Professor Ramenofsky in 2010 to recognize and support research activities of students in the undergraduate Honors Program within the Anthropology Department.
+This fund was established by Professor Ann Ramenofsky in 2010 to recognize and support research activities of students in the undergraduate Honors Program within the UNM Anthropology Department.

 Barbara MacCaulley Endowed Scholarship in Anthropology

-The scholarship of up to $500 is given to an outstanding full-time undergraduate student who is concentrating in Archaeology and entering their senior year.
+The scholarship was created in memoriam of Barbara MacCaulley by her family and provides two awards of up to $500 given to outstanding full-time undergraduate students concentrating in Archaeology and entering their senior year.
 This scholarship may be used to pay for travel and lodging at professional meetings or to conduct field research.

-This fund was established by the Department in honor of John Martin Campbell, former Chair of the Department of Anthropology (1964–1972) and Director of the Maxwell Museum of Anthropology.
-This fund supports participation in professional meetings or research projects by undergraduate anthropology majors.
+This fund was established by the Department in honor of John Martin "Jack" Campbell, former Chair of the Department of Anthropology (1964–1972) and Director of the Maxwell Museum of Anthropology (1974-1975).
+This fund supports participation in professional meetings or research projects by undergraduate anthropology majors at UNM.

 Hawaii Field Training Student Support Fund

-This fund supports Native and Indigenous students enrolled in the archeological and historical field school in North Kohala, Hawaii.
-Students participating in documenting historical and cultural properties, conduct community outreach, contribute as authors to reports and papers prepared about the project’s findings, and give public presentations
+This fund was established by Dr. Michael Graves, former Department Chair (2007-2014), and supports Native and Indigenous students enrolled in the archeological and historical field school in North Kohala, Hawaii.
+Students participating in documenting historical and cultural properties conduct community outreach and contribute as authors to reports and papers prepared about the project’s findings, and give public presentations

 Department of Anthropology Graduate Student Awards